thesofakillers/thesofakillers.github.io/content/about.md

 ### A bit more about me

 I was born about {{< age >}} years ago in Rome, Italy, but grew up in a few other countries due to my parents' career.
-In my free time, I enjoying tinkering on side projects, playing football, bouldering, hiking and playing the piano and guitar not very well.
+In my free time, I enjoy tinkering on side projects, playing football, bouldering, reading and attempting to make and/or play music.
 I like to talk and think about AI, the future, alternative ways of living, transport, city-planning and Italy.
 My favourite artistic period is probably "Modern" (~ 1860 - 1945).
 For what I listen to, checkout my [last.fm](https://www.last.fm/user/giuliostarace).
 For what I watch, checkout my